vutran/spa-starter-kit/README.md

 # Redux Implementation

+For more information, please refer to the [demo application boilerplate](https://github.com/vutran/react-todo).

 ### Actions and Action Creators

 You can place all your Action Types and Action Creators in the `app/actions/index.js` file.